Alex236/Maze/README.md

 Use WASD (in lower case) to find exit.

-Input yor way (example: the way of first level is "ddww")
+Input your way (example: the way of first level is "ddww")

 If you will have problems, you can look answers in Answers.txt